Foggy Bottom–GWU station: Station layout

 There is a single mezzanine located at the center of the platform.
 Escalators from here allow passengers to descend to platform level or to the sole entrance and exit of the station at the northwestern corner of I and 23rd Streets.
 A total of two elevators and six escalators (three between the street and mezzanine and three between the mezzanine and platform) are currently in use at the station.

+In 2007, WMATA released a report detailing the potential to add a second entrance to the east side of the platform, serving the intersection of 22nd and I streets.
+No further action has been taken to construct this entrance, through the land proposed to host the surface aspect remains unbuilt upon.

 Location

-Foggy Bottom–GWU serves the neighborhood of Foggy Bottom and the campus of The George Washington University.
+Foggy Bottom–GWU serves the neighborhood of Foggy Bottom and the campus of George Washington University.
 It is also the nearest station to the Georgetown neighborhood.
 The station is located at 23rd and I streets in Northwest, just south of Washington Circle, and at the front entrance to the George Washington University Hospital.

 Service began on July 1, 1977.
-The World Bank is located one block south and eight blocks east at Pennsylvania Avenue and 18th Street and The Watergate is slightly more than .75 miles (1.2 km) southwest of the station.
+The World Bank is located one block south and eight blocks east at Pennsylvania Avenue and 18th Street and the Watergate complex is slightly more than .75 miles (1.2 km) southwest of the station.
 Slightly south of The Watergate is the John F. Kennedy Center for the Performing Arts.